oakkao/pymof/README.md

 ------
 ### Mass-Ratio-Average-Absolute-Deviation Based Outlier Factor (MAOF)
-This research extends the mass-ratio-variance outlier factor algorithm (MOF) by exploring other alternative statistical
-dispersion beyond the traditional variance such as range, interquartile range, and average absolute deviation.
+Mass-Ratio-Average-Absolute-Deviation Based Outlier Factor for Anomaly Scoring (MAOF) This research extends the mass-ratio-variance outlier factor algorithm (MOF) by exploring other alternative statistical dispersion beyond the traditional variance such as range, interquartile range, average absolute deviation, and combination of previous two dispersions.

 #### MAOF()
 > Initialize a model object `MAOF`